paritytech/command-bot/README.md

 7. Trigger the [commands](#pull-request-commands) in the repositories where you've installed the GitHub App (Step 3) and check if it works

-  The `sample` configuration is available for debugging purposes
+    The `sample` configuration is available for debugging purposes.

-  `/cmd queue -c sample $ hi` will run `echo hi` in a GitLab job (repository from Step 4)
+    `/cmd queue -c sample $ hi` will run `echo hi` in a GitLab job (GitLab repository from Step 4).

 # Deployment <a name="deployment"></a>